KTH/devops-course/contributions/executable-tutorial/emcir-fragale/README.md

 Model serving is an important stage of an MLOps workflow.
 An existing model must be packaged with its code and dependencies, exposed through a stable interface, tested, and monitored.
 BentoML supports these activities, connecting model serving with DevOps practices such as reproducible packaging, service verification, and observability.

-Semantic FAQ search provides a concrete example through which these practices can be explored, while distinguishing the tutorial environment from the requirements of a production deployment.
+Semantic FAQ search provides just an example through which these practices can be explored.